nesbtesh/wordpress-post-dynamic-password-generator/readme.md

 This is just a plugin I made for a website to dynamically change the password of a Wordpress page every 1, 12, or 24 hours.

+This plugin sends via email the new password to all admin users in wordpress.

 ## Installation

 ### Requirements